 To reduce the risks faced by your staff, you first need to consider whether there are any alternatives to manual handling.

 You might be able to find a way of avoiding lifting or carrying loads altogether.
-This might involve reorganising the layout of your workplace to ensure items are stored next to where they're going to be used.
+This might involve reorganising the layout of your workplace to ensure you store items are stored next to where you'll use them.

 For example, storing boxes of paper near the printer or photocopier will minimise the handling required in an office.
 And by storing items at waist height, you could reduce the need for an employee to either bend down or stretch upwards.

 You might also be able to change your working practices.
-For example, a delivery business might ensure boxes are loaded into vans in the correct sequence so that fewer boxes need to be moved to unload other goods during a delivery round.
+For example, a delivery business might load boxes into vans in the correct order so that they need to move fewer boxes to unload other goods during a delivery round.

 Providing handling equipment